cockroachlabs/open-sourced-interview-process/ProductExercises.md

     4. Edge cases - 10 mins

     5. Validation - How can you validate that your solution meets the goals we mentioned earlier? - 10 mins

+## **Title:** **Sales Engineering**

+- **Overview:** In this interview, you are assessing if the candidate has the ability to work well with a Cockroach Labs Sales Engineer to translate customer requirements into roadmap items for our backlog.

+- **Exercise:** This exercise has two parts:
+    1. Take home exercise review - You will go over your take-home exercise with the head of sales engineering, who will ask follow up questions.
+Depending on your expertise you may be asked to compare this with your experience using another database.
+    2. Triaging real-world customer requests - You will be asked to talk about two customer requests, one that made it onto the roadmap and one that did not.
+Be prepared to drill into how you made those decisions and managed the customer expectations either directly or indirectly through sales or some other team.